HenriquesLab/DL4MicEverywhere/README.md

 1. Clone this repo: `git clone https://github.com/HenriquesLab/DL4MicEverywhere.git`
 2. Navigate to the repo directory
-3. Run `./launch.sh` to launch the notebook selection GUI
+3. Run `sudo bash launch.sh -i` to launch the notebook selection GUI
 4. Choose a notebook and run!

 Docker wraps up all dependencies in a tidy bundle.
 Simply launch and access deep learning workflows through an intuitive interface!